primaulia/challenge/README.md

 - Get all product items
 - Get all component items
 - Get an item by id
+- Create a new item per section
+- Link an item to a modifier group (product item only)

 ### Modifier Group

 - Get all modifier groups and the associated modifier and items
 - Get a modifier group by id
+- Create a new modifier group
+- Link a modifier to an item (component item only)